martin41goudxpw/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.

 This quote emphasizes that over-concern with optimizing code before it's necessary can lead to complex, hard-to-maintain software and may often introduce bugs.
 Instead, focus on writing clear, readable, and correct code first.
 Optimize only when you have identified, through profiling or other means, that a specific part of your code is indeed a bottleneck impacting performance.
 It reminds us to strike a balance between efficiency and maintainability in software development.

+# 2024-01-11
+- Today's programming wisdom is to be a lifelong learner.
+As technology continues to evolve at an unprecedented rate, it is crucial for programmers to constantly update their knowledge and skills.
+This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as understanding the newest trends and techniques in the industry.

+To become a successful programmer, one must also develop excellent problem-solving skills and a passion for innovation.
+By practicing regularly and challenging yourself with new projects, you will grow your problem solving abilities and become more adept at finding creative solutions to complex problems.
+Additionally, staying open to new ideas and approaches will help you adapt to the ever-changing landscape of technology.